 - Please include the following statement proximal to any image that you have acquired from this website: Image obtained from www.haeimages.com

-For any additional issues or questions not addressed on this page, please contact the CE Symmetry team at email@example.com
+For any additional issues or questions not addressed on this page, please e-mail email@example.com